Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Introduction

+It is worth noting that, unlike the Chern number, the Zak phase is not always quantized.
+Here it is quantized to take only two values, 0 or 1, because the model possesses the $\bbZ_2$ symmetry discussed in section~\ref{s:Z2} in addition to the U(1) symmetry intrinsic to quantum particle systems.
+In this sense, the topological phases of the SSH model should be called symmetry-protected topological (SPT) phases.

-We shall study interacting versions of the SSH model with possible disorder, obtained by adding arbitrary real hopping between odd and even sites and arbitrary interaction of the form $\sum_{j,k}v_{j,k}(\hn_j-\frac{1}{2})(\hn_k-\frac{1}{2})$.
+We shall study interacting versions of the SSH model with a possible disorder, obtained by adding arbitrary real hopping between odd and even sites and arbitrary interaction of the form $\sum_{j,k}v_{j,k}(\hn_j-\frac{1}{2})(\hn_k-\frac{1}{2})$ to the original Hamiltonian \rlb{HSSH}.
 It has been argued that topological phases of the interacting SSH (and related) models are characterized by the Berry phase (defined for a family of ground states with twisted boundary conditions) \cite{Hatsugai2006,GuoShen,ShiozakiShapourianRyu}, which should be related to the expectation value of the twist operator \cite{WatanabeOshikawa}.
 (See endnote~30 of \cite{Tasaki2018} for details.)

 Our index theory can be regarded as a rigorous version of the above heuristic approaches.
-Since phase transitions must be ultimately discussed in infinite systems, we define a $\bbZ_2$-valued index for a locally-unique gapped ground state on the infinite chain by using the local twist operator introduced by Affleck and Lieb \cite{AffleckLieb1986,Tasaki2017A} (Theorem~\ref{t:index}, Definition~\ref{d:index}), and prove that it is ``topological'', i.e., invariant under a continuous modification of locally-unique gapped ground states (Corollary~\ref{c:index}).
-With the index in hand, we prove that a topologically nontrivial ground state inevitably has a gapless edge mode when defined on the half-infinite chain (Theorems~\ref{t:edge1} and \ref{t:edge2}).
+Since phase transitions must be ultimately discussed in infinite systems, we define a $\bbZ_2$-valued index for a locally-unique gapped (fixed-charge) ground state on the infinite chain by using the local twist operator introduced by Affleck and Lieb \cite{AffleckLieb1986,Tasaki2017A} (Theorem~\ref{t:index}, Definition~\ref{d:index}), and prove that it is ``topological'', i.e., invariant under a continuous modification of locally-unique gapped ground states (Corollary~\ref{c:index}).
+With the index in hand, we prove that a topologically nontrivial model defined on the half-infinite chain inevitably has a gapless excitation near the edge (Theorems~\ref{t:edge1} and \ref{t:edge2}).
 We also state an interesting duality of the index and prove that any locally-unique gapped ground state in this class of model is indeed topologically nontrivial if one chooses the unit cells appropriately (Theorem~\ref{t:duality}).

 The present theory is an improvement and extension of our earlier work \cite{Tasaki2018} (based on the observation in \cite{NakamuraTodo2002}) for quantum spin chains.
 (See, e.g., \cite{TasakiBook} for background.)
 Our theory is much more satisfactory in the present setting since U(1) symmetry, which is essential for the proof, is inherent in quantum particle systems.
 We indeed get a classification that is believed to be optimal.